 We are required under section 212A(1)(a) of the Act to recommend to the minister as to whether any amount the minister has previously determined for accident towing fees is appropriate.

-Our draft recommendation is that the current regulated accident towing fees are appropriate and should not be changed.
+Recommendation 1: The current regulated accident towing fees are appropriate and should not be changed.